PeekAndPoke/ultra/kontainer/docs/ultra::docs/index.md

 // We define a service that injects another service in it's constructor.
 // But this time this service also expects a second parameter that cannot be provided by the kontainer. class MyService(private val counter: Counter, private val offset: Int) {
    fun next() = counter.next() + offset
 }

 // We define the kontainer blueprint val blueprint = kontainer {
    // We define the service using a factory method.
-    // Injection is now only done for all parameters of the factory method. singleton { counter: Counter ->
+   // Injection is now only done for all parameters of the factory method. singleton(MyService::class) { counter: Counter ->
       MyService(counter, 100)
    }

    singleton(Counter::class)
 }

 // We get the kontainer instance